8 endangered sites to see now

 In the thickly forested northeast of Honduras, the Rio Plátano watershed winds from tropical peaks to the Caribbean coast, passing petroglyphs, traditional indigenous communities and lowland savanna on the way toward the sea.

 Endangered great green macaws fly through the largest intact rainforest in Central America, where 411 species of bird have been identified.
-Four kinds of sea turtles swim along the biosphere's marine boundary, and the Mexican spider monkey—also on the endangered list—forages for wild fruits in the canopy.
+Four kinds of sea turtles swim along the biosphere's marine boundary, and the Mexican spider monkey -- also on the endangered list -- forages for wild fruits in the canopy.

 This is a true adventure frontier, and it's best to explore with a guide who can arrange home stays and transport by truck and boat.